AllOneNeon/AllOneNeon/README.md

 ### Hello there 👋

 # 💫 About Me:
-Hello there, I am Junior Python developer.<br>I program on Django, Flask.
-I am also interested in neural networks. <br>Open to suggestions and opportunities.
+Hello there, I am Junior Python developer.<br><br>Open to suggestions and opportunities.

 ## 🌐 Socials: